• a1j9o94 a year ago

 I would love to see a Typescript/node port of this.

-• VenturingVole 16 hours ago
+• VenturingVole a year ago

 Seconding this, it looks exceptionally cool and will dig into it a little further later as I've got a use case within a product I'm building which would also call for a TypeScript version.

-• saqadri 16 hours ago
+• saqadri a year ago

 Would love to get in touch!
 Happy to prioritize a TS implementation if that's a popular ask.

-• VenturingVole 15 hours ago
+• VenturingVole a year ago

 I haven't been hugely focused in the agent space for the last few months, so want to get myself up to date a bit as there's potential I could fairly quickly contribute in a few ways - including porting to TypeScript.